-BAR EXAM WRITING & ANALYSIS (3 credits)
+BAR EXAM WRITING BOOTCAMP

+(1, 2, or 3 credits)

 Focuses on honing and improving students' test-taking skills, with a special emphasis on the analytical and writing skills used for successful completion of the essay portion of the Bar Examination.
 Students will explore issue spotting techniques and methods of analysis; learn helpful tips for writing essay exams; practice multiple choice questions, receive personalized feedback on essays; and review the substantive law necessary to write the essay exam.